 Histogram Equalization Using Software Tools.
-It is convenient to use the histogram functions of the tools we have available.
-We use Matlab, Xview and LView Pro.
+It is easy to use the histogram function of the tool we have available.
+We use Matlab.
+Histogram does not always make the image look better, but often does.

 1. Histogram Equalization with Matlab: The function imhist(Im) makes and displays a histogram for the image represented by the variable Im1 that has been read into memory with imread('building.tif'), for example.
-The Matlab function (Im2 = ) histeq(Im1) makes a histogram of the image in memory at Im1 but does not show it on the screen so we must use imshow(Im2) to display it.
+The Matlab function (Im2 =) histeq(Im1) makes a histogram of the image in memory at Im1 but does not show it on the screen so we must use imshow(Im2) to display it.
 The following command script shows the steps to equalize and show the new histogram of building.tif.

-''' Im1 = imread('building.tif'); //load image into memory at Im1 imshow(Im1); //show image on screen figure, imhist(Im1); //make/show histogram of image Im2 = histeq(Im1); //equal. hist. of Im1, put at Im2 figure, imshow(Im2); //show new image as separate figure figure, imhist(Im2); //make/show histogram of new image '''
+Im1 = imread('building.tif');

+imshow(Im1);

+figure, imhist(Im1);

+Im2 = histeq(Im1);

+figure, imshow(Im2);

+figure, imhist(Im2);